 foreclosures.
 When the coronavirus pandemic hit, banks in California temporarily delayed foreclosures and offered homeowners the opportunity to enter forbearance agreements instead.
 These agreements allowed people to delay their monthly mortgage payments.
 Now, however, the agreements are starting to expire, bringing a wave of foreclosures to those who still can’t pay.
 Foreclosure is also imminent for commercial property owners who have tenants who have failed to pay rent and families whose providers have lost their jobs.

-Our Solution: If you’ve made a forbearance agreement, or are about to lose your home or commercial property, contact us today.
+If you’ve made a forbearance agreement, or are about to lose your home or commercial property, contact us today.
 We can work with your lender to extend your forbearance agreement, and/or stave off foreclosures with a temporary restraining order (TRO).
 We have a more than 90% success rate in stopping imminent foreclosures and have helped people save their homes, businesses, and even churches.
 If your lender won’t work with you or you’re not sure where to start with the nonjudicial foreclosure process, we can help.
 Call us today to schedule a free 15-minute consultation.
-Do not wait until things are
+Do not wait until things are more dire or your forbearance agreement is up.
+Because of the pandemic, court processes have slowed down significantly.
+The longer you wait, the less time there will be to stop your foreclosure.

 hundreds of homes.
 Many people lost their jobs due to the fires this summer and are now on the brink of foreclosure.
 Others lost their homes but are still responsible for the mortgage payments on those ashes (yes, it’s true).